NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```

 ??? example "Sample batch script for a job in the shared partition"
+    If your job does not need to utilize the full CPU (104 cores), you can run your job in the shared partition.
 When running on a shared partition, the default memory per CPU for users is 1G.
 To change this amount, use the `--mem-per-cpu=<MEM_REQUEST>` flag.

     ```
     #!/bin/bash
     #SBATCH --nodes=1
     #SBATCH --partition=shared
     #SBATCH --time=2:00:00
     #SBATCH --ntasks=26                        # CPUs requested for job
-    #SBATCH --mem-per-cpu=2000 # Request 2G per core.
+    #SBATCH --mem-per-cpu=2000                 # Requesting 2G per core.
     #SBATCH --account=<allocation handle>

     cd /scratch/$USER